Generalized Bogomolov Inequalities: Set-up and notation

 \subsection{Further Notation and Conventions}

 Given a symmetric homogeneous polynomial $p$ in $e$ variables and a coherent sheaf $E$ on a complex manifold $X$ the class $p(E)\in H^{\deg p,\deg p}(X)$ is defined by writing $p$ as a polynomial in the elementary symmetric polynomials and taking the corresponding polynomial in the Chern classes of $E$.
 When $E$ is a vector bundle one may equivalently define $p(E)=p(\alpha_1,\ldots,\alpha_e)$ where the $\alpha_i$ are the Chern roots of $E$.
+If $p$ is the complete homogeneous symmetric polynomial of degree $i$, one obtains the Segre class $s_i(E)$ (cf. the convention in \cite[p.~28]{Fulton-Pragacz}).
+The Segre and Chern classes are related by $s(E) = c(E^\vee)^{-1}$.

 Given a hermitian metric $h$ on a complex vector bundle on $X$ we let $F_h$ denote the curvature of the Chern connection.
 This gives rise to Chern forms $c_i(E,h)$ whose class $[c_i(E,h)]$ in Bott-Chern cohomology is independent of the choice of $h$ \cite[Chapter 2.4]{Bismut_superconnections}.